-With so many digital tools at your fingertips, it’s never been easier to start a business with little initial investment.
+With so many digital tools at your fingertips, it’s never been easier to start a business with low startup costs.
 If you already have a computer and basic software, you can even get started entirely for free.

-Here are some of the top low-cost startup ideas for you to consider.
+Here are some of the cheapest businesses to start for you to consider.

 2. Event planning services

 No initial investment is required to start an event-planning service, since the most important tools for success are a talent for project management and a whole lot of hustle.
 You’ll need basic organizational and communications software, as well as memberships to event planning sites like Bizzabo, socialtables, The Knot, or Zola.

 If you’re highly organized, detail-oriented, and sociable, you might excel in this role.
 Look to the site Event Planning Blueprint to learn how to start and grow an event-planning business.